kelsey-ek/of7azure/GUIDE/Failover.md

     kubectl delete pvc of7storage

-3) Persistent Volume is automatically generated with Azure Kubernetes Service
+3) Persistent Volume is automatically generated with Azure Kubernetes Service.

 - From the PVC above, it uses managed-premium storageClass whose provisioner is kubernetes.io/**azure-disk**.
 - It automatically generates **AzureDisk**(Persistant Volume) in Azure service.